berendwiewel/PassWordGenerattor/README.md

 # PassWordGenerattor
-A small project that generates a random password of choice
+A small project that generates a random password of choice.

+This project is done to freshen up my Python skills.